mariana-ks01/IMS-Project/Project documentation/README.md

 This is a Java project based on CRUD functionality, which allows an end user to manage an SQL database using a Command-Line Interface (CLI).

+## MoSCoW prioritisation

+- Must have
+- Should have
+- Could have
+- Won't have

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites